 Bumex are a strong "water pill" (diuretic).
 Using too much of Bumex can cause you to lose too much water and electrolytes.
 This can lead to serious health problems.
 Your doctor will follow you closely while you use Bumex to change the dose to match your body's needs.

 Treating swelling caused by excess body water associated with heart failure or kidney or liver disease.
 It may also be used for other conditions as determined by your doctor.

-Bumex is a loop diuretic.
+Bumex are a loop diuretic.
 It works by forcing the kidney to eliminate sodium, potassium, and water.